jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_13.md

 			{
 				"funcName":"",
 				"funcTitle":"Workload Monitoring",
-				"funcP":"Multi-dimensional real-time monitoring and querying CDN business bandwidth, traffic, and access volume and other information."
+				"funcP":"Multi-dimensional real-time monitoring and querying of CDN service bandwidth, flow, access volume and other information."
 			}
 		]
 	},